brikis98/yevgeniy-brikman-homepage/_posts/2023-04-01-monetizing-innovation.md

 date: "2023-04-01"
 ---

 A worthwhile read for any founder or product executive to understand the importance of thinking through monetization up front for any new product.
 In particular, the book argues that products should first and foremost be designed around the price.
 That's a fairly bold claim, and one that seems different from many other books on product development!
 However, once you get into the details, it makes sense.
-And while I don't agree with every detail in this book‚Äîfor example, the types of questions they recommend you ask your customers may leave you open to misleading answers (see _The Mom Test_ and _Continuous Discovery Habits_)‚Äîthe general ideas are very much worth considering.
+And while I don't agree with every detail in this book—for example, the types of questions they recommend you ask your customers may leave you open to misleading answers (see _The Mom Test_ and _Continuous Discovery Habits_)—the general ideas are very much worth considering.

 Here are some of the key insights for me from this book:

 **Design products around price**

 The central point of the book is that products should be designed around price.
 Note that in this context, "price" is not just a single dollar figure (e.g., $500); that's a _price point_.
 What they are really talking about when they say "price" is to design the product around the _perceived value of the product_.
-Almost everything else‚Äîthe type of product you can design, the service you can provide, the way you're perceived, the size of the company you could build, the profit you can generate, and so on‚Äîis derived from price.
+Almost everything else—the type of product you can design, the service you can provide, the way you're perceived, the size of the company you could build, the profit you can generate, and so on—is derived from price.

-"Price is more than just a dollar figure; it is an indication of what the customer wants‚Äîand how much they wan it.
+"Price is more than just a dollar figure; it is an indication of what the customer wants—and how much they wan it.
 It is the single most critical factor in determining whether a product makes money, yet it is an afterthought, a last minute consideration made after a product is developed."

 The traditional way to build products is to design, build, market, and finally price.
 This book recommends an alternative order: start with market and price, then design, and then build.